Getting started with prepper food can seem overwhelming.

 A lot of people want to stockpile flour as one of their prepper foods.
 Their rationale is that they’d be able to make bread out of it.
 But you need yeast to make bread!
 And, for foods like pancakes and muffins, you’d need ingredients like baking powder and baking soda.

-If you want to stockpile flour, make sure you have a plan on how you will use it so you also stockpile other necessary ingredients.
+If you want to stockpile flour for the long term, make sure you have a plan on how you will use it so you also stockpile other necessary ingredients.

 - Rice (white rice lasts much longer than brown rice)